tjworks/tapdata-docs-en/docs/cloud/user-guide/connect-database/certified/connect-mysql.md

 # Connect to MySQL

-MySQL is the most widely used open source relational database, a relational data store used by many websites, applications, and commercial products.
-Tapdata Cloud supports building data pipelines with MySQL as the source and target database, and this article describes how to add MySQL database to Tapdata Cloud.
+MySQL, the highly popular open-source relational database, is widely utilized as a relational data store by numerous websites, applications, and commercial products.

+Tapdata Cloud extends support for constructing data pipelines with MySQL as both the source and target database.
+This article provides comprehensive instructions on incorporating a MySQL database into Tapdata Cloud, enabling seamless integration for your data pipelines.

 ## Preparations